Viridia Capital

 Viridia Celestial Signal Engine (VCSE)

 A quantitative ML framework treating planetary positions as a structured, deterministic feature space.
 Not a metaphysical system — a correlational and empirical one.
-Full specification: VCSE Research Paper v0.1, March 2026.
+As of V0.5, VCSE is moving from research artifact into an L1 production component: daily snapshots, model diagnostics, feature QA, and signal-contract emission are the active engineering focus.

 What Is Financial Astrology?